 AB 2691 would have allowed licensed cannabis farmers who cultivate less than one acre of cannabis to obtain a specialty license that would permit them to sell their products to consumers at up to eight licensed cannabis special events per year.

 AB 2727-Medi-Cal: eligibility.
-This bill is awaiting a vote on the Senate floor.
+This bill was signed by the Governor.
 The changes in AB 2727 would modernize the existing purpose and intent language related to Medi-Cal, which is inaccurate, obsolete and in need of updating.
 The most notable change would be to repeal the limitation on Medi-Cal eligibility to persons whose assets are limited, but would delay this change until the asset test is repealed.
 It would also delete the reference to “annual” income as eligibility is predominantly determined on a monthly basis.

 AB 2752-Broadband infrastructure: mapping.
-This bill is awaiting a vote on the Senate floor.
+This bill was signed by the Governor.
 AB 2752 would build on existing statute to ensure that publicly available maps continue to evolve with the state’s considerable investment in broadband middle-mile infrastructure.
 This mapping layer would only apply to households brought online by providers who utilize the open-access middle-mile owned and operated by the state.

 This bill would require the California Public Utilities Commission to map last-mile connections stemming specifically from the state’s open-access, middle-mile network.
 Middle-mile is a crucial piece of broadband deployment, but it is the last-mile infrastructure that actually delivers broadband to the customer.
 AB 2752 would track how $6 billion in infrastructure spending translates to improved broadband access at the household level.
 Furthermore, this bill would provide transparency so that last-mile connections, drawn from a public resource, are delivered with efficiency and equity.

 AB 2814-Local educational agencies: emergency planning grants.
-This bill awaiting a vote on the Senate floor.
+This bill was vetoed by the Governor and the veto message can be found here.
 AB 2814 promotes the safety and well-being of students and school employees during emergencies by providing planning grants to Local Educational Agencies (LEAs) that are at the forefront of emergencies including wildfires, earthquakes, heat-extreme weather, smoke-related impairments to air quality, floods or human-created events such as active-shooter, planned or unplanned power outages or chemical spills.
 LEAs would work with other local, state and federal agencies and organizations to engage in emergency planning activities.

 * * * * * *